davidtchiu/davidtchiu.github.io/teaching/cs475/proj1/index.md

 4. However, I've provided you with a precompiled solution called `xinuSol`, so let's run that for now so you can see what to expect for this assignment.
 Run `./uploadSol.sh` to upload my precompiled kernel to the back-end VM.

-5. Now on the Terminal, type `sudo minicom`.
+5. Now in the Terminal, create a new "tab."
+Then in the new tab, type `sudo minicom`.
 You'll be prompted for the password.
 This turns the Terminal window into a serial console that is connected to the back-end VM, effectively emulating a terminal for the back-end VM.
 Speaking of the back-end...

 6. At this point, start the `xinu-back-end` virtual machine from VirtualBox.
 It should take a few seconds for it to automatically retrieve the kernel binary you just "uploaded" from Ubuntu VM and boot it.
 Because `minicom` turned the Terminal into the screen that's "attached" to the `xinu-back-end` VM, you can see Xinu boot up and run right on the Terminal.